EinsCMS/eins-modal/README.md

     EinsModal is production ready and stable.

     We sometimes need a Modal to display or provide critical information and functionality to our users.
-So it has to work in 100% of the time.
+So it has to work 100% of the time.
 Bugs are not acceptable.

 4. Easy to use